alimammadzada23/pspr-synthetic-reproduction/README.md

 from a stack of interferometer images.

-In this synthetic reproduction, the true phase map is known in advance.
+In this synthetic reproduction, the true spatial phase map is known in advance.
 This allows us to test whether the PCA-based reconstruction pipeline can recover the input phase map correctly.

 ---

 ## Installation

+Install the required packages with:

 ```bash
 pip install -r requirements.txt